GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 The QGIS project and the datasets used in this project can be found here:
 __TBA__ [MDG_DROUGHT_EAP.qgz]

-Note: Copyrighted datasets (CHIRPS and IPC) must be downloaded from the respective publishers.
+Note: Copyrighted datasets (CHIRPS and IPC) must be downloaded from the respective publishers or Google Earth Engine.

 :::

-## Part 1: A historical rainfall deficit recurrence map (CHIRPS-based, 2000–2024) aggregated at district level.
+## Part 1: Historical rainfall deficit recurrence map (CHIRPS-based, 2000–2024) aggregated at district level

 __Objective:__